Legislative history of United States four-star officers from 2017: John D. Lavelle

 In 1972, four-star Seventh Air Force commander John D. Lavelle was fired for conducting unauthorized airstrikes during the Vietnam War and retired in his permanent two-star grade.
 In 2010, he was posthumously nominated to be advanced to general on the retired list after declassified White House tapes suggested that Lavelle actually did have prior authorization for the airstrikes.
 The Senate Armed Services Committee rejected his nomination, saying the historical record was incomplete, so the Department of the Air Force commissioned a review led by former director of the Federal Bureau of Investigation and director of central intelligence William H. Webster, who recommended in 2015 that Lavelle be posthumously advanced to lieutenant general, not general.
 However, the Air Force Board for Correction of Military Records (AFBCMR) ruled the next year that Lavelle should be restored to his four-star rank.

 In 2024, the House and Senate versions of the 2025 NDAA both included provisions to posthumously advance Lavelle on the retired list.
 The Senate version implemented Webster's recommendation to advance Lavelle only to lieutenant general, but the House version directed the secretary of defense to recommend a posthumous rank based on the AFBCMR ruling.
-The final law, signed by the president on December 23, 2024, used the Senate language, with the stipulation that Lavelle's retired rank may not be elevated further.
+The final law used the Senate language that limited Lavelle's retired rank to lieutenant general.
+The next year, the House version of the 2026 NDAA again tried to restore Lavelle's four-star rank based on the AFBCMR ruling, but the provision was dropped in negotiation with the Senate.